Symmetric bimonoidal intermuting categories and $\omega\times\omega$ reduced bar constructions: Freely generated category

-The situation is quite similar with the other $b$ and $c$-terms.
+The situation is quite similar with the other $\alpha$ and $\sigma$-terms.

-If $f$ is a $\ck$-term then again by naturality we may assume that all the indices of the head of $f$ are reduced by $\nu$.
+If $f$ is a $\iota$-term then again by naturality we may assume that all the indices of the head of $f$ are reduced by $\nu$.
 It is not possible that only one of its indices is reduced to $\bot$ or to $\top$ since then $A$ or $B$ is not pure.
-If two of its indices are $\bot$ or $\top$ while the units do not occur in the remaining two indices, then by the assumption that $A$ and $B$ are pure, we may apply the equations (5) or (6) to eliminate this $\ck$.
-Situation is analogous when three indices of $\ck$ are $\bot$ or $\top$ and the forth is not.
-If all the indices of $\ck$ are $\bot$ or $\top$ then we have two cases: either we apply the equations (5) or (6) to eliminate $\ck$, or we apply the equation (11) to reduce $\ck$ to $\kappa$ and we deal with the new occurrence of $\kappa$ as in the following last case for $f$.
+If two of its indices are $\bot$ or $\top$ while the units do not occur in the remaining two indices, then by the assumption that $A$ and $B$ are pure, we may eliminate this $\iota$ by applying the equations (3) or (11).
+Situation is analogous when three indices of $\iota$ are $\bot$ or $\top$ and the forth is not.
+If all the indices of $\iota$ are $\bot$ or $\top$ then we have two cases: either we apply the equations (3) or (11) to eliminate $\iota$, or we apply Proposition 2.3 to reduce $\iota$ to $\kappa$ and we deal with the new occurrence of $\kappa$ as in the following last case for $f$.

 If $f$ is a $\kappa$-term.
 Since $A$ and $B$ are pure, $f$ is not just $\kappa$, so the head of $f$ is in the immediate scope of $\vee$ or $\kon$.
 If $\mj_E\vee\kappa$ is a subterm of $f$, then since $A$ and $B$ are pure, no letter occurs in $E$ and again we may assume that $E$ is already reduced by $\nu$ to $\bot$ or $\top$.
-If $E$ is $\top$ then we use the equation (9) to eliminate $\kappa$.
-If $E$ is $\bot$ then we apply the naturality equation $\mj_\bot\vee\kappa =\check{\sigma}^\rts_\top\cirk \kappa\cirk\check{\sigma}^\str_\bot$, mentioned in the proof of Lemma \thesection.2.
+If $E$ is $\top$ then we use the equation (6) to eliminate $\kappa$.
+If $E$ is $\bot$ then we apply the naturality equation $\mj_\bot\vee\kappa =\check{\lambda}^\rts_\top\cirk \kappa\cirk\check{\lambda}^\str_\bot$, mentioned in the proof of Lemma \thesection.4.
 This equation does not eliminate $\kappa$ but it replaces a $\kappa$-term of a greater complexity by a $\kappa$-term of lower complexity and by induction $\kappa$ will be eliminated.

-We proceed analogously in all the other possible cases for a $\kappa$ term $f$ relying on equations (9), (10) or the remaining naturality conditions mentioned in the proof of Lemma \thesection.2.
+We proceed analogously in all the other possible cases for a $\kappa$ term $f$ relying on equations (6), (12) or the remaining naturality conditions mentioned in the proof of Lemma \thesection.4.

-In order to complete the formulation of our coherence result, we have to define graphs corresponding to the arrow terms of \cm.
-However, we avoid the graphs and give an equivalent formulation of the result by introducing the following notion.
-We say that an object of \cm\ is \emph{diversified} if every letter occurs in it at most once.
-So, our coherence for $SMI$ categories (called Restricted Symmetric Bimonoidal Intermuting Coherence in \cite{DPInt}) is the following: